Diab88/Aiven-kafka-message-producer-Py/README.md

 ## How to Use

-1. Ensure you have the necessary SSL certificates at the specified locations on your machine:
+1. Ensure you have the necessary SSL certificates at the specified locations on your machine

 2. If you have your SSL certificates at different locations, update the paths in the script.